-The Data Portal allows asset owners and investment managers to access reported data.
+The PRI Data Portal allows signatories and the public to access reported data.
 Please see our Data Portal guide for more information.

 Why the Data Portal?

 The Data Portal is an online platform that allows signatories and public users to access PRI’s reported data.
 The Data Portal offers in-depth insights on investors’ responsible investment practices based on data from nearly 3,000 investors and over 300 service providers.

 - Increases the use of PRI data for understanding the current state of the responsible investment market;

 - Promotes showcasing of best practices and knowledge by producing downloadable reports and assessment scorecards;